SeisSol/SeisSol/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Tell us what the code actually does.

+**Expected behavior**
+A clear and concise description of what you expected to happen.
+Tell us what you want the code to do.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Which version do you use?
 Provide branch and commit id.
 2. Which build settings do you use?
+Which compiler version do you use?
 3. On which machine does your problem occur?
+If on a cluster: Which modules are loaded?
 4. Provide parameter/material files.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots/Console output**
 If you suspect a problem in the numerics/physics add a screenshot of your output.